jeremytammik/moniwonig/index.md

 ## <a name="garnatilla"></a>garnatilla

-- wind-proof front door, close all the little holes
+- cover gas escape ventilation hole with fibre glass or stainless steel netting
 - cover chimney foundation with white cement
 - paint roof
+- wind-proof front door, close all the little holes
 - fix leak in inside corner of veranda roof
-- paint outside walls
+- paint outside walls &ndash; cal kalkputz for wall cover
 - paint indoor walls
 - paint bathroom ceiling and upper walls white
 - replaster the outside walls where bits are falling off or plants are growing